 Can the dependents come to the United States under the F-1 visa?

 Yes.
-Unmarried children under 21 years old and spouse can come to the US under an F-2 visa.
+Unmarried children under 21 years old and spouses can come to the US under an F-2 visa.
 There is no cap on issuing the F-2 visa.
 It means if you, as a dependent, can meet the requirement and complete the application, you will get the F-2 visa.
-There should be no financial difficulty in financing the dependents during the stay in the US.
+There should be no financial difficulty in financing the dependents during their stay in the US.

 How to renew the F-1 visa?

 The same procedure should be done to renew a student visa.
 You will probably be exempt from re-interviewing when you renew your visa.

 There are two options to renew a student visa:

 If you want to know how to move to the US as a teacher, read this article.

 Can the USA student visa holder get a Green Card?